-- Among patients with chronic migraine who are eligible to receive preventive therapy with oral agents or onabotulinum toxin A, we rated the evidence on the net benefit of erenumab and fremanezumab as insufficient ("I").
-Among patients with chronic migraine for whom prior preventive therapy has failed, we rated the net benefit of erenumab and fremanezumab as comparable or better ("C+"), weighing uncertainties about potential harms of CGRP inhibitors against the need for therapy in patients with frequent migraine and no other preventive treatment options. - Among patients with episodic migraine who are eligible to receive preventive therapy with oral agents, we rated the evidence on the net benefit of erenumab and fremanezumab as insufficient ("I").
-Among patients with episodic migraine for whom oral preventive therapies have failed, we rated the net benefit of erenumab and fremanezumab as promising but inconclusive ("P/I"), again weighing uncertainties about potential harms of CGRP inhibitors against the need for therapy in patients without other preventive treatment options but with less frequent migraine than in the chronic migraine population.
+• Among patients with chronic migraine who are eligible to receive preventive therapy, we rated the evidence on the net benefit of erenumab and fremanezumab as insufficient ("I") compared to oral agents or to onabotulinum toxin A. Among patients with chronic migraine for whom prior preventive therapy has failed, we rated the net benefit of erenumab and fremanezumab as comparable or better ("C+") compared to no treatment, weighing uncertainties about potential harms of CGRP inhibitors against the need for therapy in patients with frequent migraine and no other preventive treatment options.

-- Given the limited amount of data currently available, we rated the evidence on net benefit of galcanezumab as insufficient ("I") for all populations and comparisons. - We rated the evidence on net benefit of erenumab versus fremanezumab as insufficient ("I") for all populations and comparisons due to the lack of direct evidence and weighing uncertainties about potential longer-term benefits and harms of each intervention.
+- Among patients with episodic migraine who are eligible to receive preventive therapy, we rated the evidence on the net benefit of erenumab, fremanezumab, and galcanezumab as insufficient ("I") compared to oral agents.
+Among patients with episodic migraine for whom oral preventive therapies have failed, we rated the net benefit of erenumab and fremanezumab as promising but inconclusive ("P/I") compared to no treatment, again weighing uncertainties about potential harms of CGRP inhibitors against the need for therapy in patients without other preventive treatment options but with less frequent migraine than in the chronic migraine population. - Given the limited amount of data currently available, we rated the evidence on net benefit of galcanezumab as insufficient ("I") for all other populations and comparisons. - We rated the evidence on net benefit of erenumab versus fremanezumab as insufficient ("I") for all populations and comparisons due to the lack of direct evidence and weighing uncertainties about potential longer-term benefits and harms of each intervention.